 Located in Boulder, Chautauqua Park is one of the few remaining locations established for the Chautauqua movement.
 In the year 1898, Boulder citizens agreed to the purchase of an 80-acre land to bring culture to rural areas by using it as a “Chautauqua”, hence the name of the park.
 The Chautauqua Auditorium is a National Historic Landmark.

 Hiking Trails at Boulder’s Chautauqua Park

 Being the starting point for a number of hiking trails (ranging in different difficulty levels), the park attracts hikers with different levels of experience from all over.
-The park also lends itself to nature discovery, especially with those who take advantage of the park’s access to Open Space Mountain Park trails.
+The park also lends itself to nature discovery, especially for those who take advantage of the park’s access to Open Space Mountain Park trails.

 The park features include having a parking lot (and allowed street parking), bike route access, RTD access, bike racks, picnic area, playground, well-maintained restrooms, tennis courts, a demonstration garden, and well-marked hiking trails.
 The park also accepts cultural events, concerts, lodging, and dining all year-round.